Working with missing data#

 dtype: float64

-The descriptive statistics and computational methods discussed in the data structure overview (and listed here and here) are all account for missing data.
+The descriptive statistics and computational methods discussed in the data structure overview (and listed here and here) all account for missing data.

 When summing data, NA values or empty data will be treated as zero.